 Prerequisite: Graduate status and a measurement and/or research course (CEP 534 or equivalent).

-Offered: Fall, Spring.
+Offered: Spring.

 CEP 556 - Cognitive Behavioral Therapy Interventions (3)

 Students will learn the fundamental components and theoretical bases of cognitive behavioral therapy and how to conceptualize and treat various clinical problems through a cognitive behavioral therapy framework.